pudly/schmopera-hugo/content/articles/pierrot-lunaire.md

 The Happenstancers have released videos of five songs from _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_; the film is by Jake Kovnat and produced by Brad Cherwin, and features conductor Simon Rivard on the podium, and soprano Danika Lorèn as everybody's favourite despondent clown, Pierrot.

+_Pierrot Lunaire_ translates eerily well to film, especially in the hands of this team.
+Shot in black and white and with moments of harsh _chiarioscuro_ in Adam Harris' lighting design, we're brought into the**

 The Happenstancers have recorded five songs of _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_

 Film by Jake Kovnat, produced by Brad Cherwin